sderosiaux/golb/pages/2018-04-11-partial-unification/index.md

 show(err: ErrorEither[String]) // "Left(java.lang.Error: boom)"
 ```

-We can also generalize this type to ignore its left parametric type (all three notations does the same):
+We can also generalize this type to ignore its left parametric type (all three notations do the same):

 ```scala
 type R[A] = Either[_, A] // basically, "Any"